Ideals, bands and direct sum decompositions in mixed lattice vector spaces

 and $\sleq$ is the usual coordinatewise ordering $(x_1,x_2)\sleq (y_1,y_2)$ if $x_1\leq y_1$ and $x_2\leq y_2$.
 Then $V$ is a mixed lattice space which is $(\sleq)$-Archimedean but not $(\leq)$-Archimedean. \end{example2}

-Next we will show that in $(\sleq)$-Archimedean mixed lattice spaces every band $A$ has the property that $A= ({}^{\perp}A)^{\perp}$.
+Next we will show that in $(\sleq)$-Archimedean mixed lattice spaces every quasi-band $A$ has the property that $A_{sp}= (({}^{\perp}A)^{\perp})_{sp}$.
 First we consider the following order-denseness property of quasi-ideals with respect to their second right disjoint complements.

 \begin{prop} If $A$ is a quasi-ideal and $x\in ({}^{\perp}A)^{\perp}$ is a non-zero element such that $x\sgeq 0$, then there exists a non-zero element $y\in A$ such that $0\sleq y\sleq x$. \end{prop}